rootslab/boris/Readme.md

 Boris#cdata : Buffer

 /*
- * Boolean to signal that data is fragmeneted,
+ * Boolean to signal that data is fragmented,
  * then another chunk is expected.
  */
 Boris#mchk : Boolean